areedelahi/Ausrine-Launcher/README.md

 - You can change this in Settings under "Custom Data Folder"

 ## Technical Details
-Majority of the code is Dart/Flutter Based, along with a quite modified rust mc-launcher-core.
+60% of the code is Dart/Flutter Based, along with a quite modified rust mc-launcher-core.

 <div>&nbsp;<hr></div>